hannesdelbeke/brain/carnitine.md

 Carnitine is a quaternary ammonium compound involved in [[metabolism]]

-Though more research is needed, **L-carnitine may help increase [[weight loss]] and fat burning**.
-Studies also support its use for health, [[brain]] function, and disease prevention.
-Supplements may also benefit those with lower levels, such as older adults, vegans, and vegetarians.
+L-carnitine may help increase [[weight loss]] and fat burning.
+Studies also support its use for health, [[brain]] function, and disease prevention.  (weight loss [study](https://pubmed.ncbi.nlm.nih.gov/32359762/))
+Supplements may also benefit those with lower levels, such as older adults, vegans, and vegetarians. ([[vegetarian macros]])

 > [!NOTE]- L vs D carnitine